Aliases for ANXA2 Gene

 This gene encodes a member of the annexin family.
 Members of this calcium-dependent phospholipid-binding protein family play a role in the regulation of cellular growth and in signal transduction pathways.
 This protein functions as an autocrine factor which heightens osteoclast formation and bone resorption.
 This gene has three pseudogenes located on chromosomes 4, 9 and 10, respectively.
 Multiple alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ANXA2 Gene

 ANXA2 (Annexin A2) is a Protein Coding gene.
-Diseases associated with ANXA2 include Retinitis Pigmentosa 36 and Keloid Formation.
-Among its related pathways are Regulation of CFTR activity (norm and CF) and Response to elevated platelet cytosolic Ca2+.
-GO annotations related to this gene include poly(A) RNA binding and Rab GTPase binding.
+Diseases associated with ANXA2 include Acute Promyelocytic Leukemia and Pancreatic Cancer.
+Among its related pathways are Cardiac conduction and Response to elevated platelet cytosolic Ca2+.
+Gene Ontology (GO) annotations related to this gene include Rab GTPase binding.
 An important paralog of this gene is ANXA1.